Holidays

 LEISURELY LEISURELY

-Immerse yourself in Japan’s fascinating rich culture and walk the Nakasendo Trail and Kumano Kodo on this 2 week self-guided walking holiday.
+Immerse yourself in Japan’s fascinating rich culture and walk on the Nakasendo and Kumano Kodo Trails on this two-week self-guided walking holiday

 Trip Code: SGJP